sophieklm/stock-checker/README.md

 #### To Do

+- Fix tests
 - Add sorting by Name, Type, Units Available
 - Make list items clickable, and open a modal.
 Modal contains Name, type, and units available, as well as a description.
 - Add pagination.
-- Monitor stock levels, send a notification when something goes out of stock.
-Post request to a webhook in Slack.
-The payload should be a simple json object which contains `{"text":"Panadol is out of stock"}` with dynamic name.
+- Monitor stock levels: Send a notification when something goes out of stock.
+Post request to a webhook in Slack with a payload of `{"text":"Shoes out of stock"}`.
 Send the payload with header `Content-type: application/json`

 <img src="images/screenshot.png">